example42/psick/README.md

 You can reproduce the same by running ```vagrant up``` under ```vagrant/environments/lab``` (some integrations between Puppet Enterprise and GitLab have been done manually):

-Note that this is a non High Available testing and development infrastructure, some of these services might not always be available (an NGINX bad bateway error implies that the backend server is down):
+Note that this is a non High Available testing and development infrastructure, some of these services might not always be available (an NGINX bad gateway error implies that the backend server is down):

   - [Puppet Enterprise](https://puppet.lab.psick.io/) Login: guest:puppet.
 Is the Puppet Master of the lab environment nodes.
 There it runs directly our development code.
   - [GitLab](https://git.lab.psick.io/puppet/psick/).
 A GitLab instance, integrated with Code Mabaner to automatically deploy code PE and run our CI pipelines